muyangren907/flask_tg/readthedocs/developing/test-servers.rst

 ============

-To run daxiedewuyu on a test server, use the following code:
+To run django on a test server, use the following code:

 .. code-block:: python